New Harmony, IN 47631

 Events in the next seven days

 Harmonie State Park is located "on the banks of the Wabash" 25 miles northwest of Evansville.
-Camping and cabins, shady picnic areas, ravines, and pristine landscape await you here.
+Camping and cabins, shady picnic areas, ravines, and pristine landscapes await you here.
 This is a trail lover's paradise.
 Trails for walking, biking, mountain biking, and nature hikes will lure you for a visit.

-Nearby Historic New Harmony honors two unique communities from the early 1800s.
+Nearby New Harmony State Historic Site honors two unique communities from the early 1800s.
 The Rappites located here in 1814.
 They were fleeing from religious persecution and awaiting the impending millennium.
 In 1824, the Owenites brought many great scientists and philosophers into the area when they purchased the Rappites holdings.

 - Boat Launch Ramp / Wabash River